 Disney Dining Plan Tips and Tricks

-Disney’s Dining Plans at Walt Disney World, including the Magic Your Way Package with Quick Service Dining, Magic Your Way Package with Dining and Magic Your Way Package with Deluxe Dining, are very popular, but have not been a bargain for some time.
+Disney’s Dining Plans at Walt Disney World, including the Quick Service Dining Plan, standard Dining Plan and Deluxe Dining Plan, are very popular, but are not really a great bargain for most people.
 You can save money by using them — IF you plan and use the options carefully.

 If you aren’t familiar with what’s included in the Disney Dining Plans, click on the links above.

 Please note that all information below is subject to change at any time.